kylemin/DeViSE/README.md

 ```

 Then, run deviseTest.m (by modifying some initial codes).
 Then, it will read labelMatrix.mat (which is word2vec of WordNet) and run learning of DeViSE model.

+## Comment ##
+The most difficult part was getting the word2vec of WordNet.
+This is because there are many name of categories with multiple words, so pre-processing was tricky.
+Fortunately, this was mostly solved by utilizing built-in functions of python or its libraries, which is not the case of MATLAB.
+In the DeViSE paper, all the results were obtained by features of AlexNet.
+Here, features of VGG 16 were used.
+In this sense, the results seem reasonable enough.
+One thing I want to point out is that even if the whole wikipedia corpus was used, same as stated in the paper, 78 out of 1000 categories were missed.
+I could not figure out this is expected or not.
+I think that the paper might use another text source other than wikipedia.